If you cannot attend in person, services are available on Facebook Live at 10 a.m on Sundays.

 Recordings of previous messages are on the TEACHINGS page.

-Our small groups are on Zoom or meeting in small groups (thus the name).
+Our small groups are meeting in small groups (thus the name).

 Facebook page: https://www.facebook.com/theriochurch/